mariopan/flynose/README.md

 There are four different  types of stimuli:

-1. single step - constant concentration to both ORNs, with different onsets and offsets, different peaks
+1. single step - ss - constant concentration to both ORNs, with different onsets and offsets, different peaks
-2. triangle - linear increase and decrease, with different onsets and offsets, different peaks
+2. triangle - ts - linear increase and decrease, with different onsets and offsets, different peaks
-3. real plumes - two correlated realistic plumes, with a given distribution of whiffs, clean air and concentration.
-To simulate the correlated naturalistic plumes use **corr_plumes.py**.
+3. real plumes - pl - two correlated realistic plumes, with a given distribution of whiffs, clean air and concentration.
+To simulate the correlated naturalistic plumes use corr_plumes.
-4. external - input given from an external file.
+4. external - ext - input given from an external file.
 For example, we used the data observed by Kim, Lazar and colleagues and saved in the folder *lazar_data_hr*.

 ### Analysis and visualization

-There are several scripts to lauch the core **flynose.py**.
+There are several scripts to launch the core **flynose.py**.
 For example, to explore the parameters using different kind of stimuli: **flynose_examples.py**, **batch_ratio.py**, **batch_delays.py**, **batch_real_plumes.py**.

 To analyse the output of the batch files, use **analysis_ratio_delays.py** and **analysis_real_plumes.py**.